OfficeDev/hands-on-labs/O3653/O3653-2 Deep Dive into Office 365 APIs for Calendar, Mail, and Contacts/MailQuickStartLab.md

 # Microsoft Graph for Mail and Calendar
 In this lab, you will use Microsoft Graph to program against an Office 365 and Outlook mailbox with an ASP.NET MVC application.

-[//]: # (Change which template based on if using converged auth)

-## Prerequisites
-1. You must have an Office 365 tenant and Microsoft Azure subscription to complete this lab.
-If you do not have one, the lab for **O3651-7 Setting up your Developer environment in Office 365** shows you how to obtain a trial.
-1. You must have Visual Studio 2015 with Update 1 installed.
-1. You must have the Graph AAD Auth v1 Starter Project template installed.

 [//]: # (Remove if doing v1)

 ## Exercise 1: Create a new project using Azure Active Directory v2 authentication